 Answers to the surveys given 6, 18, and 36 months after final diagnosis showed that women who had normal mammogram results had the fewest negative effects.
 Women who had false positive results had more negative effects than the women with normal results, but fewer negative effects than women who were diagnosed with breast cancer.

-“There’s no doubt that getting a mammogram is anxiety-provoking for any woman,” said Marisa Weiss, M.D., president and founder of Breastcancer.org.
+“There’s no doubt that getting a mammogram is anxiety-provoking for any woman,” said Marisa Weiss, M.D., chief medical officer of Breastcancer.org.
 “Getting called back to check out an ‘abnormal’ finding is worse.
 With breast cancer being one of women’s top anxieties, it doesn’t take much to trigger a cascade of negative reactions.
 It’s also no surprise that the anxiety persists.
 Living through a false positive sensitizes you to the issue and makes you feel vulnerable.
 But any study looking at the negative impact of false positives must account for how horrible it feels to be diagnosed late because of false negative results.”

 While the results of this study are troubling, it’s important to know several things: